djthorpe/ExpressionEvaluator/README.md

 You can optionally provide an `NSError` pointer which can return an `NSError` object giving further information on the error condition.

-Each Node subclass will need to implement this abstract method.
+Each `PTNode` subclass will need to implement this abstract method.
 The method should return an NSObject (which will likely be an NSNumber or NSString).

 The only complicated `evaluate` method is the FunctionNode evaluator, which will need to evaluate